 No flame penetration and no spread of flame.
 Most impressive.

-Blocksil is working with specialist coatings and paints applicator Aerial Contracting on fire resistant coatings for remote and inaccessible locations.
+Blocksil is working with a specialist coatings and paints applicator on fire resistant coatings for remote and inaccessible locations.

-Aerial have chosen our 74 product as it comfortably protects all substrates, including plastic cabling.
-The Flame Retardant 74 Coating is an intumescent coating which also prevents the spread of flame.
+The Blocksil Flame Retardant Coating has been chosen as it comfortably protects all substrates, including plastic cabling.
+The Flame Retardant Coating is an intumescent coating which also prevents the spread of flame.